-With the Spring Severe Weather Season in full swing in Alabama, Flash Flooding with heavy thunderstorms is possible.
+With Spring and Summer Thunderstorms in Alabama, Flash Flooding with heavy thunderstorms is possible.
 Please use the following tips when driving in heavy rain/flooding situations:

 Pay attention to barricades.